Foundation Models in Medical Imaging: A Review and Outlook: Pathology

 \subsection{Pathology Foundation Models}

 This section reviews recent advances in FMs for pathology, focusing on tile-level foundation models, which follow the two-stage pipeline outlined in Section \ref{section:towards_path_fm}.
-We first discuss the development of tile-level models in chronological order, grouped by SSL frameworks.
-Next, we cover vision-language FMs, slide-level models, and the application of SAM for pathology data.
+We first discuss the development of tile-level models, grouped by SSL frameworks.
+Next, we cover vision-language FMs, slide-level FMs, and the application of SAM for pathology data.
 An overview of landmark papers is provided in Tables \ref{table:pathology_vision}, \ref{table:pathology_vision-language} and \ref{table:pathology_slidelevel}.